Wryneck: Taxonomy and etymology

 The woodpeckers are an ancient bird family consisting of three subfamilies, the wrynecks, the piculets and the true woodpeckers, Picinae.
 DNA sequencing and phylogenetic analysis show that the wrynecks are a sister clade to other woodpeckers including the Picinae and probably diverged early from the rest of the family.

 The wryneck subfamily Jynginae has one genus, Jynx, introduced in 1758 by Swedish naturalist Carl Linnaeus in the 10th edition of his Systema Naturae.
 Linnaeus placed a single species in the genus, the Eurasian wryneck (Jynx torquilla), which is therefore the type species.
 The genus name Jynx is from the Ancient Greek name for the Eurasian wryneck, ιυγξ, iunx, and ruficollis is from the Latin rufus, "rufous" and collum "neck".
 The English "wryneck" refers to the habit of birds in this genus of twisting and writhing their necks when agitated.
 It was first recorded in 1585.

-The red-throated wryneck was first identified by German ornithologist Johann Georg Wagler in 1830.
-It is also known as the rufous-necked wryneck or red-breasted wryneck.
+The red-throated wryneck was first described by German ornithologist Johann Georg Wagler in 1830.
+It is also known as the rufous-throated wryneck or red-breasted wryneck.

 The two wrynecks form a superspecies that probably separated early in their evolution from the piculets, although there has subsequently been only limited divergence between the Jynx species.